 It’s common to do just enough to get by instead of giving more than is asked.

 It’s common to do one thing well and expect the world to faun over you instead of being gracious and thankful while seeking refinement and improvement.

 It’s common to expect people to just open doors of opportunity for you that others have spent their lifetimes working hard on and then have a bad attitude when things don’t work perfectly the first time.

 Many artists demand that their music be showcased, promoted, and talked about, then act butt-hurt when that opportunity isn’t given to them.

 It seems that everyone wants to shortcut the process of paying your dues, cutting your teeth, and struggling through the early stages of growth to achieve something truly great that has lasting value.

 Don’t do what everyone is doing.

-Don’t be common.
+Don’t be common

 Common people can’t change others’ lives or become inspirational heroes because there’s little inspiration in the life of someone who just gets by.

 Common people don’t recognize the beauty and glory in the transformation process, the kind that takes time, commitment, hard work, and difficulty to reach monumental results.